toptensoftware/CantabileTranslations/readme.md

 Before starting on a translation, please [get in contact](http://www.cantabilesoftware.com/contact) with me.
 This way I can make sure no one is already working on the same language and also provide you with a machine generated translation to get you started.

-Once you decide to start work on a translation you can either download the file directly from BitBucket, or if you're familiar with git you can simply clone the repository.
+Once you decide to start work on a translation you can either download the file directly from GitHub, or if you're familiar with git you can simply clone the repository.

 ## File Format